zuozhenggh/learning-library/developer-library/cloud-native/microservices/hol5967_userguide.md

 ## Clone a Skill

 In this lab, we're starting from an existing one.
-So, the first thing you'll do is clone an existing skill.
+So, the first thing you will do is clone an existing skill.

 1. With the Oracle Digital Assistant UI open in your browser, click ![main menu icon](./images/image173.png) to open the side menu.
 2. Click Development and select Skills.